Insti/AdventOfCode-2017/Solutions/README.md

 Put your solutions here.

+# Instructions

 Make a directory matching your github username.

-username/day01.rb
+Add your solution file: `username/day01.rb`

-Include the your input data:
+Include your input data: `username/day01.input`

-username/day01.input
+Then create a pull request to this repository.